Common questions about VMware to Azure replication

 Can I change the vault in which the configuration server is registered?

 No. After a vault is associated with the configuration server, it can't be changed.
-Review this article to learn about re-registering.
+Learn about registering a configuration server with a different vault.

 Where can I download the passphrase for the configuration server?